Getty Images/iStockphoto

-ERP vendors launch professional services applications for SMBs
+ERP vendors launch professional services apps for SMBs

-Professional services ERP applications have niche appeal and offer useful capabilities, but analysts say how they'll fare in the market is still unknown.
+Professional services ERP applications have niche appeal and offer useful capabilities.
+But analysts say how they'll fare in the market is still to be decided.

 ERP applications are usually implemented in large organizations with complex requirements.
 Now, however, professional services SMBs are turning to cloud ERP applications with specific functionality to help them manage their businesses.